JonathonMA/gitfetcher/README.md

 # Gitfetcher

-Fetches a bunch of get repositories continuously
+Fetches a bunch of git repositories continuously

 ## Installation